 Curriculum: MSN/MSCJ for Registered Nurses

-Additional courses in the MSN/MSCJ dual degree concentration emphasize forensic and criminal justice principles and skills that enhance the variety roles in nursing forensics and criminal justice in which graduates may be employed.
+Additional courses in the MSN/MSCJ dual degree track emphasize forensic and criminal justice principles and skills that enhance the variety roles in nursing forensics and criminal justice in which graduates may be employed.

 Flexible scheduling allows for part-time or full-time study.